garysweaver/irie/README.md

     ActiveRecord::Base.send(:include, CanCan::ModelAdditions)

-If you follow the code above, you'll need a User model, too.
-Instead of providing a sample one here, we'll leave that open for you to decide on an appropriate implementation after you read through [Authlogic][authlogic], [Devise][devise], etc.
+Once you get everything setup, go through the [Cancan][cancan] documentation, and then [Authlogic][authlogic], [Devise][devise], etc. to setup/integrate with proper authentication and authorization.

 #### JSON Response Generators

 ##### ActiveModel Serializers

+Use of [ActiveModel::Serializers][active_model_serializers] is optional, but a great way to have object-oriented model-like representation of JSON views.

+The purpose of ActiveModel::Serializers is to provide an object to encapsulate serialization of ActiveModel objects, including ActiveRecord objects.
+Serializers know about both a model and the current_user, so you can customize serialization based upon whether a user is authorized to see the content.
+In short, serializers replace hash-driven development with object-oriented development.

-If you chose to use, [ActiveModel::Serializers][active_model_serializers], you'll eventually want to create one or more serializers for each model that you will be returning via the service(s), e.g.:
+If you chose to use ActiveModel::Serializers, you'll eventually want to create one or more serializers for each model that you will be returning via the service(s), e.g.:

     /app/serializers/singular_model_name_serializer.rb